BarronHulver/Quick-Reference/jq-quick-reference.md

    ```

 * Object Identifer-Index: .\<key\> or .\<key\>.\<key\>
+    * A filter that outputs the value of the key in an object (dictionary).
-    * If the key has special characters or starts with a digit: ."key"
+    * If the key has special characters or starts with a digit it must be in quotes: ."key"
   ```
       jq '.last_name' data3.json
       jq '."last_name"' data3.json
   ```
 * Optional Object Identifer-Index: .\<key\>?
+  * A filter that outputs the value of the key if the key exists
   ```
       jq '.middle_name?'  data3.json
    ```
 * Array index: .[\<index\>]
+  * A filter that ouputs the value of a specific element in an array.
+Indexes start at 0
   ```
       jq '.people[0]' data5.json
       jq '.people | .[0]' data5.json